GLOBAL MARKETS-Dollar gains, world shares slip on wary view of Fed

 The index closed down 0.93 percent at 1,244.66

-Banking shares were among the biggest losers, with HSBC Holdings Plc, closing down 0.4 percent at 646.2 euros, and Banco Santander SA off 1.45 percent at 6.059 euros.
+Banking shares were among the biggest losers, with HSBC Holdings Plc, closing down 0.4 percent at 646.2 euro, and Banco Santander SA off 1.45 percent at 6.059.

 "The strong U.S. retail sales number was definitely a positive factor for the dollar.
 This could lead to some upward revisions in the gross domestic product for the fourth quarter," said Brian Dangerfield, currency strategist at RBS Securities in Stamford, Connecticut.